Porsche Cayenne: Second generation (E2 92A; 2010)

-The E2 Cayenne was powered by a 3.6-L VR6 engine producing 300 PS, the Cayenne S features the same 4.8-L V8 in the Panamera S models producing 400 PS and the Cayenne Turbo comes with Panamera Turbo's 4.8 L twin turbo V8 producing 500 PS.
-The Cayenne S Hybrid uses an Audi-sourced 3.0-L V6 engine producing 333 PS, paired with a nickel metal hydride battery capable of 47 PS, for a total of 380 PS.
-A six-speed manual gearbox serves as the standard transmission system on the base Cayenne to 2014, with all other models featuring an eight-speed automatic (Tiptronic S) as standard equipment.
-The low-range transfer case found in the previous generation has been removed.
-All vehicles will feature about 10% less weight than their predecessors, 70 kg worth of standard equipment in excess of that found on the current model and a more heavily contoured rear bench.
+The E2 Cayenne was powered by a 3.6-litre VR6 engine producing 300 PS, the Cayenne S featured the same 4.8-litre V8 as the Panamera S producing 400 PS, and the Cayenne Turbo used the Panamera Turbo's 4.8-litre twin-turbo V8 producing 500 PS.
+The Cayenne S Hybrid uses an Audi-sourced 3.0-litre V6 producing 333 PS, paired with a nickel-metal hydride battery providing 47 PS, for a total of 380 PS.
+A six-speed manual gearbox was the standard transmission in the base Cayenne to 2014, with all other models featuring an eight-speed automatic (Tiptronic S).
+The low-range transfer case from the previous generation was removed.

-Available Porsche Dynamic Chassis Control (PDCC) active anti-roll bars, Adaptive air suspension and Porsche Active Suspension Management (PASM).
+Available Porsche Dynamic Chassis Control (PDCC) active anti-roll bars, Adaptive air suspension, and Porsche Active Suspension Management (PASM) were offered as options.

 In September 2012 Porsche announced the Cayenne S Diesel.
-This model is fitted with the Audi 4.2 V8 TDI engine.
+This model is fitted with the Audi 4.2-litre V8 TDI engine.
 In October 2012, Porsche confirmed the addition of a new Cayenne Turbo S.

-In July 2014, Porsche launched a facelifted Cayenne range, with minor exterior alterations and new power-train options, including a plug-in E-Hybrid and downsizing of the S model's 4.8-L V8 to a turbocharged 3.6-L V6.
+In July 2014, Porsche launched a facelifted Cayenne range, with minor exterior alterations and new powertrain options, including a plug-in E-Hybrid and an upgrade of the S and GTS models' 4.8-litre V8 to a twin-turbocharged 3.6-litre V6.